 5. Adjust the house size to fit your budget

-You will also save a lot of money when you build a house that has the correct size.
+You will also save a lot of money when you build a house of the correct size.
 The best way to determine what this is is by doing some calculations.

-Bigger houses are more expensive to build than small ones, and large families are more expensive to maintain than small ones.
+Bigger houses are more expensive to build than small ones, and large families are more costly to maintain than small ones.

-For example, building a house that is slightly big for your family and has extra bedrooms could make maintaining it very high due to energy consumption and other bills.
+For example, building a slightly big house for your family and having extra bedrooms could make maintaining it very high due to energy consumption and other bills.

 6. Get a good architect.

 This tip is one of the tips that will not necessarily reduce costs but will make your building project better in quality.